leimao/PyTorch-Automatic-Mixed-Precision-Training/README.md

 ### Run ResNet50 CIFAR10 Training

-The ResNet50 model is trained on the CIFAR10 dataset with or without automatic mixed precision training on a machine with an Intel Core i9-9900K CPU and an NVIDIA GeForce RTX 3090 GPU.
+The ResNet50 models were trained on the CIFAR10 dataset with or without automatic mixed precision on a machine with an Intel Core i9-9900K CPU and an NVIDIA GeForce RTX 3090 GPU.

 #### FP32 Training